 Materials with sharp edges or metal spiral binding

 To donate general reading materials including fiction, non-fiction and reference books contact the Correctional Education Program Supervisor or Correctional Education Program Manager at the prison complex of your choice to obtain the Offer of Donation Form 301-1P.

 Should you require additional information, contact Dr. Barbara Ganz, Education Administrator at (602) 542-5620.

-PLEASE NOTE: To donate religious materials, contact Michael Linderman, Religious and Volunteer Services Administrator at (602) 542-3090.
+PLEASE NOTE: To donate religious materials, contact Kenneth Herman, Religious and Volunteer Services Administrator at (602) 542-3090.